BoingyBooks Marketplace

 The Shadows of Hope:

+The Shadows of Hope— Modern Slavery in the Land of the Free You Believe Slavery Ended in 1865.
+The Hidden Economy That Built Your Life Proves You Are Wrong.
 The Shadows of Hope is an uncompromising, forensic investigation that shatters the myth of American freedom, revealing a trillion-dollar system of Modern Slavery operating in plain sight, subsidized by your tax dollars, and built into the cost of everyday goods.
 This book meticulously traces the anatomy of coercion, from the digital recruitment of victims to the legislative loopholes that sustain their bondage.
+Part I: The Architecture of Captivity This book is structured to guide you through the lifecycle of exploitation, from acquisition to abolition.
+Learn the terrifying reality of the modern trap:

 Free